 Minimum number of participants – 5

 In just a few days after the start of the excavation, Orozmani site received a great response from Georgian and international media outlets.
 See the links below

 Period(s) of Occupation: Early Pleistocene.
 Early Stone Age

 THE APPLICATION FORM IS ATTACHED AS A FLYER!!!
 ATTENTION!!!
 You can apply to Orozmani Field School August-September season as well.
 The dates for the field school are 22/08 - 18/09.

 Minimum Length of Stay for Volunteers: 14 Days

 Room and Board Arrangements:

-The cost includes: • Transportation from Tbilisi to Orozmani and back. • Accommodation at the camp house available rooms for guests (one- 1 person room; two- 2 person rooms; one- 3 person room). • Accommodation facilities include flushing toilets, showers and a washing machine. • Breakfast, lunch break at the site, dinner and evening tea/coffee (including alcoholic/non-alcoholic beverages).
+The cost includes: • Transportation from Tbilisi to Orozmani and back. • Accommodation at the camp house available rooms for guests (3-5 person per room). • Accommodation facilities include flushing toilets, showers and a washing machine. • Breakfast, lunch break at the site, dinner and evening tea/coffee (including alcoholic/non-alcoholic beverages).
 We use natural products from local farmers.
 Please contact the organizers if you have any dietary restrictions or allergies. • Daily transportation to/from the archaeological site. • Excursion(s) in the region with lunch in the local restaurant(s) with amazing Georgian food and wine. • Goodbye party. • Certificate of participation.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.